filesender/filesender/docs/v3.0/install/index.md

 it's own master and development branch.
 As these documents describe the 3.x series you will be interested in `master3` and `development3`.

-The `master` branch will always contain the latest release.
+The `master3` branch will always contain the latest release.
 You can select explicit versions using the release tag of the version you wish to run from the [Releases](https://github.com/filesender/filesender/releases) page.
-If you wish to test a feature that is in development and has been merged but is not part of any release yet you might like to checkout the `development` branch which contains all merged updates.
+If you wish to test a feature that is in development and has been merged but is not part of any release yet you might like to checkout the `development3` branch which contains all merged updates.

 The version 3.0 alpha series has an updated UI using Bootstrap.
 Similar to the master and development there are `master3` and